DeepakChethan/Univis/README.md

 # Univis
-A syllabus App for uvce
+A (old) syllabus App for uvce
-Download and install Univis.apk to try it out!
+Download and install Univis.apk to try it out (or not)!